Q – What is the difference between a snapshot and a Point of Progress?

 Q – Which electronic portfolios are supported?

-A – Both EdInform and FreshGrade can be used.
-EdInform is officially supported for technical issues and workflow within the app.
+A – The EdInform app is officially supported for technical issues and workflow within the app.
 Technical support for FreshGrade would be through their support center.
-Contact the Help Desk for EdInform support.
+Contact the Help Desk or Learning Team for EdInform support.